-The inspection results indicate that the firm's system of quality control does not provide reasonable assurance that the work performed by the firm's personnel to test certain assets will meet the requirements of AS 2501 and AS 2810.
+The inspection results indicate that the firm's system of quality control does not provide reasonable assurance that the work performed by the firm's personnel with respect to testing related party transactions will meet the requirements of AS 2410, AS 2502, and AS 2810.
 (QC 20.03 and .17)

-In one audit, which is included in Part I.A, the inspection team identified a deficiency related to the firm's testing of the valuation of certain assets.
+In one audit,3 which is included in Part I.A, the inspection team identified deficiencies related to the firm's testing of related party transactions and the related disclosures, including a deficiency related to not identifying and appropriately addressing a departure from GAAP.